augarrett/AUKTAVIANG_MINIPROJECT/README.md

 1) Use pre task to make sure python exists.
 Its needed for Ansible
 2) Copy Code to remote host (index.html, dockerfile, nginx.conf)
 3) Add docker gpg key, and install docker on host
-4) Enable stelligent service and guarantee it will always restart
+4) Enable Stelligent service and guarantee it will always restart

 Use Inspec to test AWS resources, provisioned EC2 instances(s), and control container
 1) After infra has been built, run the Inspec profile to audit the correctness of our deployment